The benefits of Surya Namaskar

 - Ashtanga Namaskara: Ashtanga Namaskara asana also helps in strengthening your chest, arms, and legs.
 Exhale and bring your chin down on the ground.
 Keep your hips up in the air.
 Your chin, chest, hands, and knees must be on the ground.

 - Bhujangasana: Now, slowly bring your hip down and place your legs as well as midsection on the ground while inhaling.
 Keep your head up and bend your back.
 Your body posture will resemble a cobra in this asana.
 It relieves tension from the back and spine.

 - Parvatasana: Keeping up with the cyclic order, repeat parvatasana.

 - Ashwa Sanchalanasana: Repeat Ashwa Sanchalanasana by lunging with your left leg forward this time.

 The ideal time to perform Surya Namaskar is during sunrise while facing towards the sun.

 But what if you miss your Surya Namaskar at the crack of dawn?
 Well, you don’t need to worry much, it’s ultimately a workout that has both meditative and physiological benefits.
 Therefore, even if you miss your Surya Namaskar during sunrise (or even morning), you can also practice it in the evening.
 Just make sure you do it with an empty stomach.

 Lastly, Surya Namaskar is known to have several psychological benefits as well.
-The physical exercise has a visible impact on memory retention, anxiety, and even helps in battling insomnia.
+Physical exercise has a visible impact on memory retention, anxiety, and even helps in battling insomnia.